Text-to-911 is the ability to send a text message to reach 911 emergency call takers from your mobile phone or device.

 - Always contact 911 by making a voice call, if you can.

-- If you are deaf, hard of hearing or have a speech disability, use a TTY or a telecommunications relay service, if possible.
+- If you are deaf, hard of hearing or speech disabled, and text-to-911 is not available, use a TTY or a telecommunications relay service, if possible.

 - Remember - in most cases now, you cannot reach 911 by sending a text message.